DJMcClellan1966/Book-Club/README.md

 ---

-**Happy Reading! 📚**
+**Welcome to the Community! 🎉**
-A place where people can connect and talk about their favorite books
+A place where people can connect and engage in meaningful discussions